 Staff & Board

-Hailing from Northwest Missouri, Spencer has lived in a handful of places, but came to find home in West Virginia in 2011.
 As the daughter of a farmer, Spencer can’t ignore her roots when it comes to farming and agriculture.
 She’s committed to helping those who want to live a farming lifestyle find the resources to do so.

 In her other journeys she’s developed a deep commitment to helping communities tell their story.
 She’s worked with nonprofits, extension service, universities, and political candidates to visually showcase their projects and programs.